VIDEO + ARTICLE:

-A new study shows women are dangerously under-educated regarding female stroke risk.
-"Women do not think they are going to have a stroke.
-They think of it as a man's disease," said Dr. Greene-Chandos.
+A recent study shows women are dangerously under-educated regarding female stroke risk.
+“Women do not think they are going to have a stroke.
+They think of it as a man’s disease,” said Dr. Greene-Chandos.
 Yet millions of women have strokes, which often lead to vascular dementia.
 Learn what to look for and how to take action.

-COLUMBUS, Ohio – A national survey released today by The Ohio State University Wexner Medical Center shows that most women don’t know the risks or symptoms females face when it comes to having a stroke.
+COLUMBUS, Ohio – A national survey by The Ohio State University Wexner Medical Center shows that most women don’t know the risks or symptoms females face when it comes to having a stroke.

 The survey also found that only 10 percent were aware that hiccups combined with atypical chest pain are among the early warning signs of a stroke in women when accompanied by or followed by typical stroke symptoms.
 Stroke is the third leading cause of death for women, according to the National Stroke Association.